Dynatrace/dynatrace-automation-tools/docs/Development.md

 To use VS Code debugger:

 - Check the `.vscode/launch.json`.
 This file contains the settings to execute a CLI command and set ENV variables in debug mode.
 You can run the command by using VS Code Debug option and choose the command you want to run.
+- To enable automatic compilation for typescript use the VSCode Command Palette and search for `Configure Default Build Task` select the option that points to the tsc:watch.
+Once this is enabled it would automatically start watching for file changes and recompile the JS files every time you save a file.
+You can now set breakpoints in the code and inspect a live execution.

 ## Folder structure